exakat/exakat-docs/Reference/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Use the right type with all literals
+* Use the right type with all arguments

 Specs
 ^^^^^